saikotek/docs/pages/storage_and_backup/object_storage/Comparison_S3_Deployment/guide.en-gb.md

 #### Infrastructure and Redundancy

-A 1-AZ Region consists of a single availability zone covering multiple data centers within the same region, utilizing a 2N+1 redundancy design.
+A 1-AZ Region consists of a **single availability zone covering multiple data centers within the same region**, utilizing a 2N+1 redundancy design.
 This setup offers resilience against server rack and drive failures but may be vulnerable to a complete data center outage.
 Note that in a 1-AZ region, the S3 service is located in a specific data center, and if an outage occurs in the specific data center hosting the S3 service, access to data could be impacted, even if other data centers in the zone remain operational.

 #### Characteristics: